 Public charter schools are created or organized by a group of teachers, parents, community leaders or a community-based organization, and provide instruction in any combination of grades, kindergarten through grade twelve.

-Includes the Standardized Testing and Reporting (STAR) Program, which provides funding to districts for assessments in grades 2 through 11, the High School Exit Exam, the English Language Development Test, and Advanced Placement Test Fee Waivers.
+Includes the California Assessment of Student Performance and Progress Program, which provides funding to districts for assessments, the English Language Development Test, and Advanced Placement Test Fee Waivers.

 5210 - SPECIAL PROGRAMS